riteshitey/AWS-SAA-C02-Study-Guide/README.md

 Regarding the tainted state, I reviewed it last year, but I don’t quite recall the exact reason.
 However, after some discussions, Baskar advised against modifying the product at that time.

+ECR Synch Product - Quick User Guide

+Overview

+The ECR Synch product automates the process of synchronizing Docker images from a Nexus repository to AWS ECR.
+It ensures only scanned and compliant images are pushed to ECR, supporting both scheduled and on-demand synchronization.

+---

+Key Features

+Automatically synchronizes images from Nexus to ECR using Lambda.

+Triggers syncs on schedule or SSM parameter updates.

+Supports optional VPC integration for ECR endpoints.

+Ensures images are sourced from approved Nexus repositories.

+---

+Prerequisites

+1. ECR Repository: Create the ECR private repository with the format <nexus-env>-<nexus-namespace>.

+2. IAM Roles: Ensure Lambda has access to SSM, Nexus, and ECR.

+3. Network Access: Lambda must be able to connect to the Nexus repository.

+4. SSM Parameters: Properly formatted parameters must be created to define the images for synchronization.

+---

+SSM Parameter Format

+Format:

+/app/ecr/<nexus-env>/<nexus-namespace>/<optional-image-folder>/<image-name>/<version>

+Example:
+For Nexus image:

+nexus-amazon-dev-docker-registry.barclays.intranet/barclays-int-ngcb-sil/com.barclays.api.ngcb/sil-push-adapter:1.0.038

+SSM Name:
+/app/ecr/dev/barclays-int-ngcb-sil/com.barclays.api.ngcb/sil-push-adapter/1.0.038

+SSM Value:
+nexus-amazon-dev-docker-registry.barclays.intranet/barclays-int-ngcb-sil/com.barclays.api.ngcb/sil-push-adapter:1.0.038

+---

+Steps to Use

+1. Create ECR Repository:

+Go to AWS ECR → Create repository.

+Use the naming format <nexus-env>-<nexus-namespace>.

+2. Set Up SSM Parameters:

+Navigate to AWS Systems Manager → Parameter Store → Create Parameter.

+Use the formatted name and value for the desired image.

+3. Monitor Synchronization:

+Changes in SSM parameters automatically trigger Lambda.

+Use CloudWatch Logs to verify the synchronization process.

+---

+Best Practices

+Follow consistent naming for ECR repositories.

+Verify SSM parameter values against the Nexus image path.

+Monitor CloudWatch logs for status and troubleshooting.

+This guide provides the essentials for configuring and using the ECR Synch product efficiently.

 AHACloudWatchLogGroup:
     Type: AWS::Logs::LogGroup
     Properties: